dora-metrics/pelorus/docs/philosophy/pelorus.md

-# How Pelorus can help?
+# How Pelorus Can Help

 Pelorus aims to provide a tooling framework that helps to automate the collection of KPIs related to these Bridge Outcomes and present them as a set of easily consumable [dashboards](Dashboards.md) to visualize trends.